vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 most powerful of all naksatras and all undertakings begun - on it succeed even though the moon be unfavourable.
 Puṣyadıādasi-When Pusya naksatra occurs on Drādaśī, the

-moon and Jupiter are in conjunction and the Sun is in the sign of Kumbha ( Aquarius), one should offer worship to Brahmā, Hari and Siva or Vasudeva alone.
+moon and Jupiter are in conjunction and the Sun is in the sign of Kumbha ( Aquarius), one should offer worship to Brahmā, Hari and Śiva or Vasudeva alone.
 RM verses

 1375–1377, folio 80b ( vide ABORI vol. 36 p.
 333 for these).
 Puṣyābhiseka~is one of the twelve yātrās of Purusottama per